 One thing to keep in mind with bonds is that they can drop in value if market rates increase.
 (The price of a bond moves inverse to its interest rate.)
 As a result, if you wind up selling your bond to someone else before it matures, you might have to sell it for less than you paid.
 Still, bonds are far less risky than stocks, making them a good way to increase the yield your savings earns while taking a little more risk.

-Each of these options has the potential to increase the interest your savings earns.
-But which interest-bearing option is right will depend on your needs, risk tolerance and the effort you’re willing to put in.
+Each of these options has the potential to increase the amount of interest your savings earns.
+But which interest-bearing option is right for you depends on your needs, risk tolerance, and the effort you’re willing to put in.

 Bank bonuses, for example, can be very lucrative but require a lot of effort and attention to detail.
-CDs may pay higher rates, but force you to lock up your money and charge early-withdrawal fees.
+CDs may pay higher rates, but they require you to lock up your money and charge early withdrawal fees.
 And higher-yielding bonds put you at risk of losing money if you sell them before they mature and they are worth less than you bought them for due to market volatility.

 Take some time to think about which of these strategies is right for you.

 Earning interest is one of the many benefits of having a savings account and earning more can only help you preserve or increase the spending power of your nest egg.
 These strategies are low-risk, but can help you boost your interest earnings while shielding you from more volatile stock investments which may exceed your risk tolerance.